apache/druid/docs/operations/auth.md

 Only a single Authorizer will authorize any given request.

-Druid includes two built-in authorizers:
+Druid includes one built-in authorizer:

 ### AllowAll authorizer

 The Authorizer with type name "allowAll" accepts all requests.

-### ReadOnly authorizer

-The Authorizer with type name "readonly" allows all READ operations and denies all other operations (WRITE, DELETE, etc.).

 ## Default Unsecured Configuration